cnaw/guitarra/README.md

 # guitarra
-Image simulator for the Near Infrared Camera of the James Webb Space Telescope
+Image simulator for the Near Infrared Camera of the James Webb Space Telescope.

+Requires the CFITSIO library